saucelabs/sauce-docs/docs/integrations/bamboo.md

 ## Setting a Different Data Center

-You can set a different data center either Globally, for all of your projects, or just for specific projects.
+You can set a different data center either globally, for all of your projects, or just for specific projects.
 :::note
 This configuration is supported in Bamboo OnDemand Plugin versions 1.6.87 or above.
 :::